quicwg/base-drafts/draft-ietf-quic-transport.md

 : The disable active migration transport parameter is included if the endpoint does not support active connection migration ({{migration}}) on the address being used during the handshake.
-When a peer sets this transport parameter, the recipient MUST NOT send any packets to the address the peer used to perform the handshake from a local address or port other than that used to perform the handshake.
+When a peer sets this transport parameter, an endpoint MUST NOT use a new local address when sending to the address that the peer used during the handshake.
 This parameter is a zero-length value.

 preferred_address (0x0d):